triton-inference-server/triton_distributed/README.md

 center scale without sacrificing performance or ease of use.

 > [!NOTE]
-> The project is currently in the alpha / experimental /
+> This project is currently in the alpha / experimental /
 > rapid-protyping stage and we are actively looking for feedback and
 > collaborators.